 - I publish my learnings every week.

 You see some of those goals are different than the others.
-I have process goals like the first two and end goal like the last one.
+I have process goals like the first three (involving a continuous process) and end goal like the last one (involving one end result).
 You can also set both kind of goals.

 4th Step: Check Your Goals